 After you have read all the pre-install messages and warnings, you should see the following message to start the installation process.
 Click next.

-The next screen will request you to choose which components to install.
+The next screen will prompt you to choose which components to install.
 To use WordPress with XAMPP and the required components, you will have to choose:

 Any other component is optional.
 Once you choose the desired components, click on the Next button.